steebchen/specs/errors/Readme.md

 2. Error log masking
 3. Error character encoding

-As the Prisma SDK acts as the interface between binaries and SDK clients.
+As the Prisma SDK acts as the interface between binaries and SDK users.
 A lot of error handling is managed in SDK layer.

 # Error Causes, Codes, and Handling Strategies